 Surfshark’s VPN service makes it easy and safe to watch shows and movies on BBC iPlayer for a lower cost than its competitors.
 It’s fast, responsive, and offers more ways to stay protected while streaming.

-If, for some reason, Surfshark doesn’t work to stream your favorite British TV shows, remember you can always get a refund if you’re within the 30-day money-back guarantee period.
+If, for some reason, Surfshark doesn’t work to stream your favorite British TV shows, remember that you can always get a refund if you’re within the 30-day money-back guarantee period.
 You can also try out alternatives listed in our best VPNs for the UK guide.
 If there’s a will, there’s a way.